 Three designs of the memorial are on display in the National War Memorial hall until April.

 Monica Ponce de Leon is a Venezuelan-American architect, and Dean of the Princeton University School of Architecture.
-She has been supported in Wellington by architect Sam Kebbell.
+She is working with landscape architects, Landworks Studio, and has been supported in Wellington by architect Sam Kebbell.

 The design was commissioned by the US Government and the American Battle Monuments Commission.
 Since 1923 the Commission has worked to fulfil its charter, to commemorate the service, achievements and sacrifice of America’s armed forces who have served overseas.